hashicorp/vault/website/README.md

 ## Editing Navigation Sidebars

 The structure of the sidebars are controlled by files in the [`/data` directory](data).
-For example, [this file](data/docs-navigation.js) controls the **docs** sidebar.
-Within the `data` folder, any file with `-navigation` after it controls the navigation for the given section.
+For example, [data/docs-nav-data.json](data/docs-nav-data.json) controls the **docs** sidebar.
+Within the `data` folder, any file with `-nav-data` after it controls the navigation for the given section.

 The sidebar uses a simple recursive data structure to represent _files_ and _directories_.
-A file is represented by a string, and a directory is represented by an object.
 The sidebar is meant to reflect the structure of the docs within the filesystem while also allowing custom ordering.
 Let's look at an example.
 First, here's our example folder structure:

 ```text
 .